 - Series–The series can be found in the upper right corner of your savings bond.
-This calculator provides values for Series EE, I, E, and Savings Notes.
+This Calculator provides values for Series EE, I, and E savings bonds.

 - Denomination–The face value as shown in the upper left corner of your bond.

 - Issue Date–The date your bond was issued.
 It’s the month and year printed on the right side of your bond, below the Series.

 - # Bonds–The number of bonds you’ve entered into this inventory.